-Ron Snitker, Vice President
+Ron Snitker, President

 Ron Snitker, MBA, CEP, is Executive Director, Business Development, at Waller.
 Previously he was Director of Sales Marketing and Administration at UBS, where he also served as the co-chair of UBS Pride Americas, UBS's LGBT Employee Resource Group with over 700 members.
 Ron has 20 years of successful multi-functional experience in administrative and marketing-related roles specializing in marketing, administration, relationship management, business development, leadership, and event management.
 A proven leader in revenue growth and developing client relationships, Ron contributes to long-term customer sustainability and retention.
 He has more than fifteen years experience leading and motivating employees.